API changelog

 • Changing the order of fields in API responses

 If we ever must deprecate a field, it will be marked for deprecation in the API reference.
 The deprecated field will initially remain operational although it may not be supported in the future.
-This typically happens when another method supersedes it; for example, in the Allocations endpoint, updates to the billable field have been deprecated in favor of using the Project tasks endpoint.
+This typically happens when another method supersedes it; for example, in the allocations endpoint, updates to the billable field have been deprecated in favor of using the project tasks endpoint.

 Upcoming changes